-Operation of aeronautical L-band MES is also permitted in the remaining part of the frequency band 1 525-1 559 MHzThe frequency band 1 492-1 518 MHz is part of a wider frequency band (1 427-1 518 MHz) identified for IMT systems in the Radio Regulations.
+This note is concerning the operation of aeronautical L-band MES in part of the frequency band 1 525-1 559 MHz in specific areas or locations meanly at airports in which check (e.g. pre-flight, maintenance area) could be required in order to ensure that the relevant equipment would be operational during the flight.
+The access of aeronautical MES terminals to the 1 525-1 545 MHz frequency band is without priority access and immediate availability.
+Such L-band aeronautical MES are deployed on aircraft in use in most countries.
+The frequency band 1 492-1 518 MHz is part of a wider frequency band (1 427-1 518 MHz) identified for IMT systems in the Radio Regulations.
 Some administrations are considering making available all, or a part, of this wider frequency band for terrestrial IMT systems (including use for 4G and 5G terrestrial mobile systems).
-The use of the upper part of the frequency band 1 492-1 518 MHz by IMT has a potential to cause interference to aeronautical L-band MES receivers operating within the frequency range 1 525-1 559 MHz.
-Studies in the ITU-R and CEPT have shown that there is a significant potential for interference to existing aeronautical L-band MES used at airports, for example when testing the operation of satcom before take-off, and consequently compatibility measures would be necessary to ensure their interference-free operation at airports.
+The use of the upper part of the frequency band 1 492-1 518 MHz by IMT has a potential blocking effect of aeronautical L-band MES receivers operating within the frequency range 1 525-1 559 MHz.
+Studies in the ITU-R and CEPT have shown that there is a potential blocking effect to existing aeronautical L-band MES used at airports when testing the operation of satcom before take-off, and consequently compatibility measures would be necessary to ensure their operation at airports in this testing mode where needed.
 The studies also show the potential for interference is negligible when aircraft are in-flight.
-The studies conducted by the CEPT on this issue are contained in ECC Report 299.
-The ECC report identifies the technical measures that could be implemented to address the potential for blocking of aeronautical L-band MES, and contain information on the timing of the compatibility measures.
-The ITU-R is also conducting technical studies on the same issue but, as of mid-2021, those studies are not finalised.
-This ICAO information note is intended to complement the results of CEPT and ITU-R studies.
+The analysis conducted by the CEPT on this issue as contained in ECC Report 299 also deals with the timing of the provisions on compatibility.
+The ITU-R WP 4C is also conducting technical studies on the same issue but, as of mid-2022, those studies are not yet finalised.
+A common approach to avoid blocking of aeronautical L-band MES is by the application of power flux density (PFD) limits around these specific areas or locations (see CEPT and ITU-R deliverables).

-without priority access and immediate availability provided that in the event of interference such operations can be accommodated in the frequency band 1 545-1 555 / 1 545-1 559 MHz.
-Such aeronautical L-band MES are deployed on aircraft that are used in most countries. this noteIt should be noted the use and protection of any aeronautical MSS systems operation in the frequency band 1 518-1 525 MHz is not included or identified as part of this information note, since this band is used exclusively for commercial satcom applications.

-The main potential for interference from IMT transmissions is due to the ‘saturation’ or ‘blocking’ of nearby aeronautical L-band MES receivers. need and invites to take actions accordingly 2.
-IMT Base Station PFD Limits to protect aeronautical MES from receiver blocking
+Then this note is provided guidance on how to identify these specific areas or locations which would require the application of a pfd limit to be fulfilled by mobile operators with authorisation below 1 518 MHz.

+This note also considers the need to improve resilience of aeronautical MES to the blocking effect and invites to take actions accordingly.

+2. Identification of airport subject to pfd limit application for aeronautical MES